maopl/TransOpt-doc/_sources/usage/visualization.rst

 Visualization
 ===============

-This section demonstrates various visualization techniques used in TransOPT.
+This section demonstrates various visualization techniques used in PrismBO.

 Data Filtering and Statistical Visualization
 --------------------------------------------